DrFormulas Best DHT Blocking Shampoo with Moroccan Argan Oil, Tea Tree Oil, Caffeine, Biotin for Hair Loss, 16 oz

 While sulfates wash away the grime from your hair, they can also take away some of your hair’s natural antimicrobial peptides, oils, and proteins.
 Without these, your hair is vulnerable to damage and your scalp is vulnerable to irritation.

 Sulfates such as sodium lauryl sulfate is one of the most irritating detergents used in the hair care industry.
-It is also used in clinical studies test barrier repair agents (think moisturizers and conditioners that repair the skin) since it’s so good at stripping away oils and moisture.
-Along with its irritating potential, sulfates can negatively charge your hair, all of which ultimately results in dull, lifeless hair.6
+Physical contact with sulfates can irritate your skin, eyes, mouth, and lungs.
+Those with sensitive skin may experience more acne breakouts and clogged pores.
+It is also used in clinical studies to test barrier repair agents (think moisturizers and conditioners that repair the skin) since it’s so good at stripping away oils and moisture.3 Along with its irritating potential, sulfates can negatively charge your hair, all of which ultimately results in dull, lifeless hair.6

 Along with its potential for irritation, sodium laureth sulfate can contain some trace amounts of cancer-causing chemicals because it is derived from petroleum.
 These potentially carcinogenic chemicals include ethylene oxide and 1,4-dioxane.
 Fortunately, concentrations of these chemicals are rarely high and usually negligible, though researchers continue to monitor and review them.6